YourSurpriseCom/slider/README.md

 # React slider
 **Also known as: Swooper**

-This package contains a basic modern slider.
+This package contains a basic modern slider (±2.5kb gzipped).
 The purpose of this slider is to provide a simple React component which can be controlled in a userfriendly way on mobile, tablet and desktop.

 Demo page: https://yoursurprisecom.github.io/slider/